 But let’s say the hole in your tire isn’t very big, and you’re lacking a spare tire.
-Provided you’ve got the right tools, a patch kit, and can safely remove a tire — and the tire isn’t severely damaged, of course — this is a viable short-term solution.
+Provided you’ve got the right tools, a patch kit, and can safely remove a tire — and the tire isn’t severely damaged, of course — this is a viable short-term solution like fixing a hole in a wall.
 Note that this is a short-term remedy, as patched tires are generally only safe to drive on for about 100 miles, or three days, whichever comes first.
 Much like using a spare tire, this isn’t going to solve the issue either.
 The best solution is to take your car to a professional shop to get it replaced.

 Step 1: Remove the wheel with the flat tire

 First, you’ll need to pop off that flat tire.
-Use a lug wrench to loosen the lug nuts, but don’t remove them from the bolts quite yet.
-Next, after loosening the nuts, affix the car jack to the proper jacking point for the vehicle you’re working on.
-Make sure to do this on level ground, with the car in gear, and the parking brake engaged to prevent your car from rolling, as jacking the car on an incline can be extremely dangerous.
-When the car is jacked up, you can remove the lug nuts and take off the tire.
+Use a wrench to loosen the lug nuts, but don’t remove them from the bolts quite yet.
+Next, after loosening the nuts, put the jack under (or into) the proper jacking point and make sure to do this on level ground, with the car in park or in gear if it’s a stick-shift, and the parking brake engaged to prevent it from rolling.
+Jacking the car on an incline can be extremely dangerous.
+When it’s jacked up, you can remove the lug nuts and take off the tire.

 Step 2: Find the leak

 Once you’ve removed the tire, it’s time to find the leak.
-If you can visibly identify the object that’s punctured the tire — whether it be a nail or something else entirely — carefully pull it out.
+If you can visibly identify the object that’s punctured the tire — it could be a nail, a piece of metal, or something else entirely — carefully pull it out.
 A pair of pliers comes in handy here.
 If you don’t know where the leak is coming from, you’ll need to find it.
 You can do this by inflating the tire and feeling or listening around the surface of the tire for an opening or escaping air.

 Another strategy is to inflate the tire and spray it with soapy water.
 The escaping air will cause bubbles to rapidly form at the point of the puncture.